 I turned around and glanced upon a lady clad in a dress and a cowboy hat.
 I had a feeling that she was going to ‘save’ me — and she did!

-To cut the story short, her name was Airis and she offered me a reserved room of her friend at Rendezvous Hotel who couldn’t make it to Masbate.
+To cut the story short, her name was Airis and she offered me a reserved room for her friend at Rendezvous Hotel who couldn’t make it to Masbate.
 Imagine what luck I had when it just so happened that she booked the room for 2 nights!
-She warned me that the hotel was old yet it was worth Php 1,300 per night because of the festival season; but I really didn’t mind.
+She warned me that the hotel was old yet it was worth Php 1,300 per night because of the festival season, but I really didn’t mind.
 It was to be expected anyway, and I was already more than happy to have a place where I can sleep in later on in the night.

 We continued to exchange info and numbers and while I was riding the tricycle to my hotel, I found out via texts from her that: